 Old McHenry Rd & Robert Parker Coffin Rd, Long Grove

-Chocolate Fest is three days dedicated to old-world charms, family frills and delicious chocolate.
+Historic Downtown Long Grove’s quintessential festival kicks off the season each year with three days dedicated to old-world charms, family frills and delicious chocolate.
 Children can roam the village in search of chocolate treasures (during the Chocolate Scavenger Hunt), and at the Kid Zone they can enjoy throwback fun with activities like pie-eating contests, potato sack races, dancing and a bubble show.
 Admission is free for kids 12 and under; $5 for age 13 and up.

 Lincoln Park Greek Fest

 Authentic Greek cuisine, music, dance performances, kids' activities and, of course, Hellenic culture and pride are celebrated at this lively annual happening on Sheffield Avenue outside of St. George Greek Orthodox Church.
 5:00-11:00 p.m. on Friday; Noon-11:00 p.m. on Saturday; Noon-10:00 p.m. on Sunday.
 Kids 12 and under are free/not asked for a donation.
 Donations benefit St. George Greek Orthodox Church.